This post was originally published on 7/10/2023 and has been updated with new photos and helpful tips to make the recipe even better.

 - Want it spicier?
 Add cayenne pepper.

-- Swap out the Sazón seasoning I use in this recipe for the more traditional ingredient Achiote Powder
+- Swap out the Sazón seasoning I use in this recipe for the more traditional ingredient, Achiote Powder

 Swap out the zucchini for options like: